Daemonite/workbench/README.md

 ## Overview

 The Workbench assumes a simple hierarchy of Docker projects.
 Each app or Docker image is isolated in its own Git repo.
-Developers clone environment repos into their Projects folder.
+Developers clone environment repos into their Workbench folder.

 ```
 ~/Workbench